Program

 State Room & State Foyer

-EDIJ Social Hour
+EDIJ Social Meet-Up

 Join the Equity, Diversity, Inclusion, and Justice Committee for a meet-up to bring together SANS members from underrepresented/minoritized or marginalized groups and celebrate our shared community.
 This event is meant to foster belonging and encourage networking among members.
 Diversity Travel Award winners will be celebrated.
 The meet-up is open to all SANS members interested in attending.

-SANS Social
+SANS Social Meet-Up

 Timothy O’Toole’s Pub Chicago